Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/3-Merklized-Storage_Slides.md

 ---v

-### Key Value
+### Key Value: State Root

-- Moreover, if you change a single key-value, we need to re-hash the whole thing again to get the updated state root 🤦.
+- If you change a single key-value, we need to re-hash the whole thing again to get the updated state root 🤦.

 ---

 ## Substrate Storage: Merklized

-- This brings us again to why blockchain based systems tend to "merkelize" their storage.
+> Substrate uses a base-16, (patricia) radix merkle tree.

+Notes:

+- Find the code at [paritytech/trie](https://github.com/paritytech/trie).

 ---v

-### Merklized
+### Recap

-> Substrate uses a base-16, (patricia) radix merkle trie.

----v

 <pba-cols>
 <pba-col>